GitMje/gitmje.github.io/_posts/2021-02-17-agile-timelines.md

 |Q3|7/1|7/21|7/22|8/11|8/12|9/1|9/2|9/22|9/23|9/29|90|
 |Q4|9/30|10/20|10/21|11/10|11/11|12/1|12/2|12/22|12/23|12/29|90|

-Agile Sprint cycles work the best when the team size and sprint duration stay as constant as possible over time.
+<br>Agile Sprint cycles work the best when the team size and sprint duration stay as constant as possible over time.
 This allows for velocity calculations and predictions of work to be accomplished.

 I have devised a simple technique, as shown below, to allow teams to work in a quarterly cadence.